 Family nurse practitioner duties and responsibilities go beyond monitoring patients to managing patient care.
 A nurse practitioner’s responsibilities may comprise developing treatment plans that include:

 - Creating or contributing to patient care plans

-- Offering health education
+- Offering health education and patient counseling

 - Recommending lifestyle changes to promote health